| PTRACE(2) | System Calls Manual | PTRACE(2) |

 ptrace()

-calls are made by the tracing process, and the pid
+operations are made by the traced process, in which case the

-and calls execve(2) or any of the routines built on it
+request and calls execve(2) or any of the routines built

-(such as execv(3)), it will stop before executing the
+on it (such as execv(3)), it will stop before executing

 indicate that execution is to pick up where it left off.